codezero-be/twitter/README.md

 	    'CodeZero\Twitter\TwitterServiceProvider'
     ]

-Next, copy the config file to your `app/config` folder by running this command in the console:
+Next, create the [config](#edit-configuration "Configuration File") file: `app/config/twitter.php`.
+Or publish the package config file by running this command in the console:

 	php artisan config:publish codezero/twitter